baloramroy/docker-study-materials/docker-theory/00-docker-networking-overview.md

 - It’s **open-source** and used by Docker to manage networking.

 **Drivers**
-- These are tools that create different types of networks, like **overlay networks**.
+- These are tools that create different types of networks, like **overlay, bridge networks**.

 ---